Adebayo-Adesegun/Swagger-Customization-/README.md

 The files were necessary to aid full customization of the displayed output.

 ---------------------------------------------------------------------------------------------------------------------------
-Regna bootstrap 4 free template was downloaded from https://bootstrapmade.com/wp-content/themefiles/Regna/Regna.zip
+The official layout for Asp.net mvc was adopted https://bootstrapmade.com/wp-content/themefiles/Regna/Regna.zip

 You can easily customize and use your own bootstrap template for the project and wrap around the swagger markup section.